Charities Borne From 9/11 Attacks Give Hope During the Holiday Season

 In similar fashion, HEART 9/11 deploys volunteer teams to areas impacted by manmade and natural disasters.
 Bill Keegan, a PAPD Lieutenant who served as the night operations commander during the World Trade Center recovery efforts, started HEART 9/11 in 2007.
 Since then, volunteers from New York City law enforcement agencies and building trades have aided in recovery and rebuilding efforts throughout the world.
 In recent years, these men and women have responded to Puerto Rico, Texas, the Bahamas, and many other sites affected by disaster.

-The Tunnel to Towers Foundation honors the memory of FDNY member Stephen Siller, who traveled on foot in 60 pounds of gear through the Brooklyn Battery Tunnel to respond to the World Trade Center on 9/11.
+The Tunnels to Towers Foundation honors the memory of FDNY member Stephen Siller, who traveled on foot in 60 pounds of gear through the Brooklyn Battery Tunnel to respond to the World Trade Center on 9/11.
 Each September, the Tunnel to Towers 5K Run & Walk begins at the foot of the former Brooklyn Battery Tunnel and finishes near the 9/11 Memorial.
 Many first responders choose to run the race in uniform or full gear, just as Siller did.
 During the holidays, the foundation’s Season of Hope provides 24 mortgage-free homes to injured veterans, Gold Star military families, and families of fallen first responders.

 By 9/11 Memorial Staff